 The long-term viability of the Group at the moment depends on the successful delivery of the Thar project.
 This includes finding partners who are able to provide the finance that the project requires, raising cash on the London Stock Exchange, bringing the project to financial close, successfully constructing the mine and the power plant, successful operations and addressing all of the risks outlined in this report (pages 5 to 12).

 SIGNIFICANT SHAREHOLDINGS

-The Directors are aware of the following who were interested, directly or indirectly, in 3% or more of the Group's ordinary shares on 31 December 2019:
+The Directors have been notified of the following interests, directly or indirectly, in 3% or more of the Group's ordinary shares as at 22 June 2021: